Saravanan-SD/Basic-Python/README.md

 # Basic-Python

-This repo contains all the tasks done in python.
+This repo contains all my tasks done in python.